SangSom

-SangSom is a Thai distilled spirit produced since 1979.
+SangSom (Thai: แสงโสม) is a Thai distilled spirit produced since 1979.
 It is manufactured by SangSom Company, a subsidiary of ThaiBev.
 Often referred to as a rum-type spirit, SangSom is made primarily from molasses and is one of the most widely consumed alcoholic beverages in Thailand.

 History

 Origins and development

 SangSom was introduced in 1979 by Thai entrepreneur Niwat Thongthammachart, who aimed to produce a locally made spirit that could compete with imported brands.
 At the time, imported liquors were considered luxury items, and domestic production was limited.
 The brand quickly gained popularity due to its affordable price and availability.

 International recognition

 During the 1980s, SangSom won several international awards, including gold medals in Madrid (1982 and 1983) and Barcelona (1985).
 These awards were later referenced on its packaging.
 While SangSom has been exported, the majority of sales remain domestic, with Thailand accounting for most of its consumption.

 Cultural role

 SangSom is commonly consumed across Thailand, in both urban and rural settings.
 It is often associated with festivals, gatherings, and nightlife in tourist destinations such as Pattaya, Phuket, and Koh Phangan.
 The drink is well known among foreign visitors, particularly as part of the “buckets” served during the Full Moon Party on Koh Phangan.
 Its marketing and sale are subject to Thai regulations governing alcohol advertising and distribution.